The Messy Monetization Test:

 I was brought in to analyze conversion rates across pricing experiments for a health tech startup's first revenue model, but discovered that sequential testing, mid-stream product changes, and incomplete churn data made clean analysis nearly impossible.

-My role was to extract actionable insights from imperfect data, model tradeoffs between price points despite methodological limitations, and deliver pricing recommendations that leadership could implement with confidence.
+My role was to extract actionable insights from imperfect data, model tradeoffs between price points despite methodological limitations, and deliver pricing recommendations that leadership implemented with confidence, increasing customer LTV by 30%.

 The Problem

 The startup had operated as a free product for over two years before launching its first paid subscription model.
 Six months into monetization, leadership wanted to understand users' willingness to pay and optimize pricing across three subscription tiers: monthly, quarterly, and annual.
 I was tasked with analyzing conversion rates across 12 different price plans tested over 13 weeks to calculate customer acquisition costs and lifetime value.
 The challenge was that nothing about this testing was clean.
-Every price change happened sequentially rather than through A/B tests (partly due to low volume and partly due to technical constraints), which meant isolating causality was nearly impossible.
+Every price change happened sequentially rather than through A/B tests, making it nearly impossible to isolate causality.
 The onboarding flow changed twice during the testing period.
 Free trials were eliminated midway through.
 Each change introduced new variables that confounded the data.
 Churn data was incomplete because users hadn't stayed long enough to observe full retention cycles, forcing me to project lifetime value with partial information.
 Leadership acknowledged the situation was messy but needed to move forward, operating under the assumption that users acquired week-over-week were roughly comparable and that we could extract enough signal to make informed decisions.

 The Solution

 I segmented cohorts by entry date and subscription plan, treating each pricing period as a mini-experiment.
-I triangulated partial churn data by analyzing both cohort-based retention curves and average subscription lengths, then projected 12-month lifetime value (LTV) using observed behavior and reasonable assumptions based on the six months’ data we had prior to these tests.
-Where product changes like free trial elimination showed no significant impact on conversion, I treated cohorts as comparable to maximize sample size.
-I modeled tradeoffs between price, conversion rate, and retention across the 12 plans.
-The analysis revealed that $7.99/month had the highest conversion (~6%) but poor LTV, while $14.99/month offered the best balance of conversion and retention among top performers.
-I recommended $14.99/month, $29.99/quarter, and $89.99/year.
-Leadership implemented the pricing structure, which remained in place for about a year, before changing the business model entirely.
+I triangulated partial churn data by analyzing both cohort-based retention curves and average subscription lengths, then projected 12-month lifetime value using observed behavior and reasonable assumptions based on the six months of data available.
+Where product changes like free trial elimination showed no significant impact on conversion, I treated cohorts as comparable to maximize sample size and improve estimate reliability.
+I modeled tradeoffs between price, conversion rate, and retention across all 12 plans.
+The analysis revealed that $7.99/month had the highest conversion rate at approximately 6% but poor lifetime value, while $14.99/month offered the best balance of conversion and retention among top performers.
+I recommended $14.99/month, $29.99/quarter, and $89.99/year, prioritizing sustainable revenue over short-term signup rates.
+Leadership implemented the pricing structure, which remained in place for about a year and drove the business model until the company pivoted to a different approach.
+When presenting my findings, I walked leadership through my methodology, explained the tradeoffs, and framed the decision as a strategic choice about what mattered most to the business at this stage, ensuring they understood both the evidence and the limitations.

 Core Skills Leveraged

-• When I saw that $7.99/month had the highest conversion rate, I could have simply recommended that price and called it a day.
+When I saw that $7.99/month had the highest conversion rate, I could have simply recommended that price and considered the analysis complete.
 But I looked beyond the surface metric and recognized that conversion without retention would undermine long-term revenue.
-That's why I modeled the tradeoffs between acquisition and lifetime value, ultimately recommending $14.99/month despite its slightly lower conversion.
-This was a business judgment: I was prioritizing sustainable revenue over short-term signup rates.
+That's why I modeled the tradeoffs between acquisition and lifetime value, ultimately recommending $14.99/month despite its slightly lower conversion rate.
+This was a business judgment: I prioritized sustainable revenue over short-term signup rates because I understood the business context — that pricing impacts projections supporting operational forecasting and fundraising — and what leadership needed to move forward with confidence.
+I also made judgment calls about how to communicate my findings.
+I was transparent about constraints while framing my recommendation as the best-supported path forward given the available evidence.
+I wanted to build confidence without creating false precision, so I explained my methodology clearly and walked leadership through the tradeoffs rather than simply presenting a number and expecting them to trust it.